 And they called out Muslim grooming gangs, you know, these rape squads.

-They called them, they just happened to put the phrase in the Muslim problem.
+They called them, they just happened to put the phrase in, the Muslim problem.

-And because of that mass outrage and a Labour MP got sacked from her post because she was a she had written an article about the problem of rape gangs it's so much that the the tide of public opinion and what you're allowed to say has gone the other way.
+And because of that, mass outrage and a Labour MP got sacked from her post because she had written an article about the problem of rape gangs.

-We're not even allowed to state the factual obvious anymore because it's you know insulting to the rest of the Muslim population.
+We're not even allowed to state the factual obvious anymore because it's, you know, insulting to the rest of the Muslim population.

-It's a really curious there are good people in every race, religion and background, but particularly those that do the radical interpretation of the Quran or support Sharia law, we know what that means and there has been no go zones even though people will not even allow to say it apparently and on on top of that,
+Listen, there are good people in every race, religion, and background, but particularly those that adopt the radical interpretation of the Koran or support Sharia law.

-And I think um, you know, reflecting, I guess, a view of many people outside of London, so outside of the big metropolitan kind of left-wing liberal areas, the rest of the UK are kind of a little bit tired of getting messages on Twitter from Macron, you know, we stand with Barcelona, Merkel, we stand with Barcelona, and we have the same from Hillary Clinton, I stand with Barcelona, and you kinda want to go, yeah, that's lovely.
+And I think, you know, reflecting, I guess, our view of many people outside of London, so outside of the big metropolitan kind of left-wing liberal areas, the rest of the UK are kind of a little bit tired of getting messages on Twitter from Macron.

 Now you're all standing together in Barcelona.

-Could one of you tell us what you're going to do about this?
+Can one of you tell us what you're going to do about this?

-Well, if we don't make changes you're standing.
+Well, if we don't make changes.

-And people, innocent people are dying.
+And people, innocent people, are dying.

 They're being bludgeoned.

-That it was a it was uh on un so unsightly and gruesome.
+It was so unsightly and gruesome.

 I'm like, how many more times do we have to see it until we understand what's happening?